ravishranjan/sesamutils/README.md

 **Sesam Logger**

- You can use this to save time and lines of codes.It provides the standard customization of root level logging- configuration and gives you SESAM uniform standard settings.
+ You can use this to save time and lines of code.
+It provides the standard customization of root level logging- configuration and gives you SESAM uniform standard settings.

 ```python